hongtao021022/hongtao021022.github.io/_teaching/Personal statement in data science studies.md

 ## Paper working in data science
   **Three-Dimensional UAV Path Planning in Urban Environments Based on an Improved Parrot Optimization Algorithm**
-  - This is a paper under revising, which we excepted to public as a SCI paper in this year.
+  - This is my trial in algorithm studies after delving into the studies in data science, which is under the revising and excepted to be published as a SCI paper in this year.
-  - After delving into the studies in data science,I choose to make a trial in algorithms.So my two classmates and I jointly proposed an Improved Parrot Optimization Algorithm (IPO).
-By incorporating chaotic mapping, an adaptive switching factor, and hybrid mutation strategies, we significantly enhanced the global search capability and convergence speed of UAV three-dimensional path planning.
-Additionally, I utilized MATLAB to create a three-dimensional map based on my alma mater, Beijing International Studies University (BISU), and conducted simulation experiments on this platform.
   - [Click here to see the details](https://hongtao021022.github.io/publication/Three-Dimensional%20UAV%20Path%20Planning%20in%20Urban%20EnvironmentsBased).